cody84/stm32mp1-baremetal/examples/dk2_dsi-lvgl/README.md

 To use, first make sure u-boot is installed on an SD-card, as usual (see README in the project root directory).

-Clone the LVGL library to this directory.
-This project was built and tested on the release/v8.2 branch and is recommend for this project.

 Choose the display orientation, method to transfer pixel data to framebuffer, and a demo or one of the many examples found in lvgl/examples/
 To configure the display in portrait set:
 	#define H_RES 480